zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/upgrade/_index.md

 This guide describes the procedure to upgrade Portworx running as OCI container using [talisman](https://github.com/portworx/talisman).

+{{<info>}}
+**NOTE:**

+* If you're upgrading an auth-enabled Portworx cluster to Portworx 2.6.0, you must upgrade Stork to version 2.4.5.
+* Operator versions prior to 1.4 and Autopilot currently do not support auth-enabled clusters running Portworx 2.6.0.
+Support for this is planned for a future release
+{{</info>}}

 ## Upgrade Portworx

 To upgrade to the **{{% currentVersion %}}** release, run the following command: